CHARACTER

 Martin Luther King Jr. | The Drum Major Instinct

 In this sermon, Pastor King talks about how our egos are a great driver of good, but they can also lead us into temptation in ways that wreak havoc and pain on ourselves and on others. "...there is deep down within all of us an instinct.
 It's a kind of drum major instinct—a desire to be out front, a desire to lead the parade, a desire to be first.
 And it is something that runs the whole gamut of life ...
 And so before we condemn them, let us see that we all have the drum major instinct.
 We all want to be important, to surpass others, to achieve distinction, to lead the parade ...
-[A danger,however] when you don't harness the drum major instinct—this uncontrolled aspect of it—is that it leads to snobbish exclusivism. ... where somehow you get a degree of satisfaction because you are in something exclusive. ...
-When the church is true to its nature, (Whoo) it says, "Whosoever will, let him come."
-(Yes) And it does not supposed to satisfy the perverted uses of the drum major instinct.
-It's the one place where everybody should be the same, standing before a common master and savior.
-(Yes, sir) And a recognition grows out of this—that all men are brothers because they are children (Yes) of a common father..."
+Now the other problem is, when you don't harness the drum major instinct—this uncontrolled aspect of it—is that it leads to snobbish exclusivism.
+It leads to snobbish exclusivism.
+(Make it plain) And you know, this is the danger of social clubs and fraternities—I'm in a fraternity; I'm in two or three—for sororities and all of these, I'm not talking against them.
+I'm saying it's the danger.
+The danger is that they can become forces of classism and exclusivism where somehow you get a degree of satisfaction because you are in something exclusive.
+And that's fulfilling something, you know—that I'm in this fraternity, and it's the best fraternity in the world, and everybody can't get in this fraternity.
+So it ends up, you know, a very exclusive kind of thing.."
 Aside: Try taking this history test: BLACK POLITICAL HISTORY: THE UNTOLD STORY.